 If your landing pages aren’t generating enough sales, it is time to make some changes.

-Here are 5 types of landing pages and some techniques that you can use to turn each into a high performance, converting machine.
+Here are 5 landing pages types and some techniques that you can use to turn each into a high-performance, converting machine.

 Before beginning, a landing page is any web page your consumers land on when they take one of the following actions:

 - Clicking on a Paid Advertisement or Specific Search Engine Results

 - Following an Internal Link on Your Website